 Our research-based course development process is expanded through routine collaborative reviews and revisions during the instructional design cycle.

-To ensure that course participants move along a continuum of proficiency—from simple awareness to knowledge mastery, skill acquisition, classroom application, and problem solving—we use the Joyce, Showers and Fullan (2002) skill development process, which comprises a cycle of five critical steps in teacher education:
+To ensure that course participants move along a continuum of proficiency—from simple awareness to knowledge mastery, skill acquisition, classroom application, and problem solving—we use the Joyce, Showers and Fullan (2002) skill development process, which comprises a cycle of five critical steps in teacher education (see graphic to the left).

 Course assessments give participants an opportunity to apply course skills into their individual teaching situations.